One person killed in Friday-evening crash

 A 39-year-old Drummond man was killed Friday when his car collided with a loaded flatbed tow truck on Highway 63 near Grand View.

-The 39-year-old was driving southbound on Highway 63 when he collided with the tow truck, driven by a 32-year-old man from Rice Lake, according to the Bayfield County Sheriff's Department.
+The 39-year-old was driving southbound on Hwy.
+63 when he collided with the tow truck, driven by a 32-year-old man from Rice Lake, according to the Bayfield County Sheriff's Department.

 kAm%96 E@H ECF4< 5C:G6C H2D ?@E 9FCE[ 3FE 2 fd\J62C\@=5 >2?
 7C@> vC2?5 ':6H H9@ H2D C:5:?8 H:E9 9:> H2D E2<6?
 E@ E96 9@DA:E2= 7@C ?@?\=:76\E9C62E6?:?8 :?;FC:6D[ E96 56A2CE>6?E D2:5]k^Am